nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_ALIBI.md

 ## Getting Started

 1. Which components do you need to create for this feature?
-1. Where is the data coming from?
+1. Where is the data coming from in the API?
+Do you need a new provider?
-1. Which components need to talk to each other?
-1. Which component is talking when a user performs an action?
+1. Which component should dispatch a custom event when the user clicks on the alibi button?
-1. Which component would listen?
+1. Which component should react to that custom event?
-1. Does data need to be send along with the message?
+1. Does data need to be send along with the event?
-1. Which DOM element would contain the list of witness statements?
+1. Which DOM element would contain the list of alibis?
 Do you need a new one, or can they go in an existing one?